Nürburgring, 3 May 1970

 - Brabham BT30 (Robin Widdows): New to Alistair Walker Racing and entered for Robin Widdows in F2 in 1970.
 Also driven by Walker later in the season, and by Richard Scott at Phoenix Park in September.
 Then sold to Kevin Murphy and used in Irish hillclimbs and at Mondello Park raced by Frank Keane (Mt Merrion, Dublin, Ireland).
 Retained by Murphy's Irish Racing Team for 1971 and raced by Brian Cullen in F2 and in libre events in Ireland and Scotland.
 Retained again for 1972 when it was loaned to Patsy McGarrity for a few races, only for him to hit a skip at Phoenix Park.
 Sold to Bill Gowdy (Banbridge, County Down, N. Ireland), rebuilt, and raced in Irish libre in 1973.
 Converted to F/Atlantic specification for the 1974 season and then sold less engine to a racing car dealer in the south of England, maybe MRE, in exchange for two BDA engines.
 Subsequent history unknown.
 Unlikely to be the "ex-Walker" BT30 advertised from Witney, Oxfordshire in March 1976 as that still had its FVA.
 The car raced by Marcus King in HSCC events in 1985 has been said to be BT30/20, but is now believed to be BT30/15.
 Also a car with the number BT30/20 observed with Michael Baudouin (France) in 1993.

 - Lotus 69 [69.F2.5] (John Miles): New to Jochen Rindt Racing Ltd, managed by Bernie Ecclestone, for John Mikes and Graham Hill to race in F2 in 1970.
+According to Richard Spelberg's research, this car was Hill's previous Lotus 59B chassis 59-F2-20 converted to Lotus 69 specification for 1970.
 Also driven by Eugenio Baturone at Montjuich Park.
 Retained by Ecclestone for Hill to race in the first few F2 races of 1971, then sold to Pete Lovely and fitted with the rear end of his Lotus 49B for suitable races at his home track in Seattle, and for the 1971 US GP.
+After Lovely died in 2011, the car was sold by his daughter to Peter Gleeson (Seattle, WA), a BMW collector originally from England.

 - Brabham BT30 (John Watson): Sold to John Watson (Craigavad, County Down, Northern Ireland) for F2 in 1970, replacing a Lola T100 that Watson had used with great success in Irish libre.
 Retained for F2 in 1971, during which time it was partly updated to BT36 specification.
 To Bob Howlings (Congleton, Cheshire) for libre 1972 and fitted with a 1800cc Cosworth FVC mid-season.
 Sold to Tony Dean (Leeds, West Yorkshire) in August so he would have a car for the Rothmans 50,000.
 To Phillip Guerola (Bickley, Kent) 1973 and raced in libre until the end of 1976.
 Advertised ("ex-Watson") as a rolling chassis from an Aylesbury number in January 1978 and bought by Barrie Dutnall (Medway, Kent) in 1979 or 1980 but not used.
 Advertised by Dutnall as a rolling chassis in June 1981.
 Said to have been owned by Jon Bradburn, David Rishworth (Leamington, Warwickshire) and Kelvin Lambeth before bought by David McLaughlin in or before 2003.
 To David Brown (Ashford, Kent) 2003.
 To Ian Gray (Mansfield, Nottinghamshire) 2004.